st-korn/urbanmegaphone/README.md

 json_file = Path.cwd() / 'get-buildings' / 'gunib' / 'gunib.osm.geojson'
 ```

 Run `get-buildings/01-pbf-to-geojson.py` script from root folder of a project to generate `.osm.geojson` file with OSM's buildings of your raster area.
 All other buildings, not included in these areas, will be discarded.
+Also this script converts all coordinates from native for OpenStreetMap degrees `WGS-84` to meters `Web-Mercator projection`.

 ![Convert pbf to GeoJSON](/images/pbf-to-geojson2.png)